Designing the decision-making context through the way we prompt, structure, or frame choices has a strong influence on behavior.

 Use timely moments and prompts

-• Provide prompts and reminders about the desired behavior
+Provide prompts and reminders about the target behavior

 Facilitate planning and goal setting

-• Use commitments to bind or limit future decisions
+Leverage personal commitments in the present to limit future decisions

 Tips: